Validation

 InvalidArgumentException

-- Thrown in lazy mode with all collected errors
+- Thrown in lazy mode, containing all collected errors.

 try {